Premian-Labs/orderbook-api/readme.md

    - To stop the container run `docker-compose down`.

 4. Remote runtime: For remote runtime, you can either build the image locally and push to the remote Docker image registry or fork the repo and set CI/CD pipeline in the cloud.
 Please email _support@premia.finance_ if you have questions about cloud deployment.

+## OpenAPI Specification
+Premia provides the readable OpenAPI specification for the Containerized API on its website [here](https://docs.premia.blue/developer-center/api).
+The source code for the OpenAPI specification can be found in this repository.